 Overall, it was an excellent experience for the girls and helped them kickstart their dream!
 The girls are excited for more market days (you can find their upcoming market days here)!

-Besides Market Day, Self Made Girls runs programs like the school holiday entrepreneur program and business-related workshops that you can find here, too.
+Besides Market Day, Self Made Girls runs programs like the school holiday entrepreneur program and business-related workshops.
+See all the details on their Facebook page.